phphleb/webrotor/readme.md

 With broader access to the server environment, there's the potential to replace the current worker data storage with a Redis-based storage to maximize performance.
 An example of such a setup can be found in the `examples` folder.

+## Simulating Serverless for Asynchronous Processing

+If you need to distribute the load and want your asynchronous worker to remain active only when there are incoming requests, use the `idleTimeoutSec` configuration parameter to shut down the worker early when it becomes idle.
+If all workers are shut down ahead of time, the application will run without asynchronous processing until the workers are started again according to their schedule.

+For example, if the `idleTimeoutSec` is set to 10 seconds, after handling a request, the worker will wait for 10 seconds for new requests; if none arrive during this time, it will shut down.

 ## Local Development